Twaha-Rahman/e-commercify/Docs/USER_VISITED_SITE.md

 This will be the user facing site, where customers will go.
 The website will be created by following the [Design Style Guide](DESIGN_GUIDE.md).

-The site will have 5 main pages (this pages will be accessible from the navbar) -
+The site will have five main pages (this pages will be accessible from the navbar) -

 1. Homepage